ibm-cloud-docs/cloud-databases-gen2/ha-faq.md

 [Gen 2]{: tag-purple}

 {{site.data.keyword.databases-for}} Gen 2 is currently in Beta.
 The Beta plan is provided exclusively for evaluation and testing purposes.
 It is not covered by warranties, SLAs, or support, and is not intended for production use.
-For more information, see [Beta reference](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-icd-gen2-beta)
+For more information, see [Beta reference](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-icd-gen2-beta).
+{: beta}

 You encounter the following error: `READONLY You can't write against a read only replica`.
 {: shortdesc}